tonethar/IGME-330-Master/notes/text-2.md

 # 2 - Constrained Writing

 - Last time we looked at six! different ways to bring unstructured (plain) text into our JS applications
 - We also looked at using various string operations to manipulate text, and built as a HW assignment built a "palindrome detector".
-This assignment was a form of *Constrained writing* - https://en.wikipedia.org/wiki/Constrained_writing - which is a literary technique in which the writer is bound by some condition that forbids certain words or imposes a pattern
+Palindromes are a form of *Constrained writing* - https://en.wikipedia.org/wiki/Constrained_writing - which is a literary technique in which the writer is bound by some condition that forbids certain words or imposes a pattern
 - Today we will look at another technique for generating procedural text that can be used as part of a creative work, the *Diastic method*